XMIR, a Quick Tour

 ms

-is how much time in milliseconds it took to parse the program and generate this XMIR file,name
+is how much time in milliseconds it took to parse the object and generate this XMIR file,time

 is the time in ISO 8601 format when the file was generated,version